This Day In Music: February 18

 February 18, 1986 ~ Jazz guitarist, tubist Louis Keppard passed away in New Orleans, Louisiana, USA ~ Brother of jazz cornetist Freddie Keppard.
 Member of the Cherry Blossom Band.
 Led Magnolia, which also included King Oliver and Honore Dutrey.
 Has also worked with the Tuxedo Brass Band, Manuel Perez, the Olympia Orchestra, the Gibson Brass Band, the Young Excelsior Brass Band, Wooden Joe Nicholas, and others ~ Keppard was born in 1888

-February 18, 1985 ~ Songwriter Nancy Hamilton passed away ~ Wrote sketches and lyrics for revues such as the New Faces Of 1934 (1934), One For The Money (1939), and Three To Make Ready (1946).
+February 18, 1985 ~ Songwriter Nancy Hamilton passed away ~ Wrote sketches and lyrics for revues such as The New Faces Of 1934 (1934), One For The Money (1939), and Three To Make Ready (1946).
 Perhaps best known as co-writer of How High The Moon, initially for the 1940 Broadway revue show Two For The Show, and later recorded by Benny Goodman, Les Paul & Mary Ford, Ella Fitzgerald, Louis Armstrong, Chet Baker, Don Byas, Al Casey, June Christy, Larry Clinton, Stéphane Grappelli, Emmylou Harris, Harry James, Marvin Gaye, Gloria Gaynor, the Manhattan Transfer, Oscar Peterson, Phish, and numerous others ~ Hamilton was born in 1908

 February 18, 1985 ~ Carel Verbrugge, commonly known as singer Willy Alberti, passed away ~ Renowned torch, pop singer, balladeer, popular from the late 1940s through the 1970s.
 Sang in Dutch and Italian.
 Father of singer Willeke Alberti.
 Known for songs such as Nel Blu Dipinto Di Blu, Ik Zing Dit Lied Voor Jou Alleen, Marina, De Glimlach Van Een Kind, and others ~ Verbrugge was born in 1926